gaultier/blog/making_my_debug_build_run_100_times_faster.md

 - SHA1 works on 64 bytes chunk (and the last chunk is padded if it is too short).
 - This SIMD-less SHA1 implementation operates on one `uint32_t` at a time.
-- SHA expects data in big-endian but nearly all CPU nowadays are little-endian so we need to swap the bytes when loading the input data to do SHA computations, and back when storing the intermediate results (the SHA state).
+- SHA1 expects data in big-endian but nearly all CPU nowadays are little-endian so we need to swap the bytes when loading the input data to do SHA1 computations, and back when storing the intermediate results (the SHA1 state).
 It is done here with lots of clever bit tricks, one `uint32_t` at a time.
 - The main loop operating on the 64 bytes chunk is unrolled, which avoids having conditionals in the middle of the loop, which might tank performance due to mispredicted branches.
 The algorithm lends itself to that really well:
   ```
     for i from 0 to 79